projectshift/shift-boiler/docs/features.md

 # Boiler features

 Boiler uses a notion of features to talk about certain integrations that you can enable using simple trigger functions.
-Enabling a feature is a part of the bootstrap process, when you create your application, so you will typically do it in you application's `app.py` file.
+Enabling a feature is a part of the bootstrap process, when you create your application, so you will typically do it in you application `app.py` file.
 Here is how you enable a feature:

 ```python
 # app.py